joshgillies/node-matrix-asset-status/README.md

 # node-matrix-asset-status

-Asset status helper for Squiz Matrix
+Asset status helper for Squiz Matrix.

 Extracted using the [SOAP API GetAllStatuses] function.